rinde/RinSim/pages/design/central.md

 __Maven artifactId:__ _rinsim-central_

 This module provides functionality for using solvers for the PDPTW.
-They can be used in a centralized (e.g. a single solver for all vehicles) as well as a decentralized (e.g. a solver per vehicle) fashion.
+They can be used in a centralized fashion (e.g. a single solver for all vehicles) as well as a decentralized fashion (e.g. a solver per vehicle).
 There is a package for usage in simulated time as well as a package for usage in real-time.

 ### _central_